Frequently Asked Questions (FAQ’s) about Heart Disease

 How does my family history affect my heart health?

-Having a history of heart disease or stroke in family lineage increases the likelihood of the same according to Dr. Kraus, (M.D.
+Having a history of heart disease or stroke in family lineage increases the likelihood for the same according to Dr. Kraus, (M.D.
 Cardiologist and Research Scientist at Duke University).

 Thus, sharing one’s family history about the heart problem with their doctor is highly advised.

-This is because the roots of heart problems can be traced back to either genetics or the environment of the person.
+This is because roots for heart problems can be traced back to either genetics or the environment of the person.

-Even though the environment of the person, such as lifestyle choices and food, can be altered at will, genetics cannot be manipulated because it is inherited from the parents or the family lineage.
+Even though the environment of the person such as lifestyle choices and food can be altered at will, but genetics cannot be manipulated because it is inherited from the parents or the family lineage.

-For example, African American people have higher chances of having high blood pressure, diabetes, and stroke.
-Thus, if someone has a predisposition to heart disease in their family lineage, they should be aware that they have the likelihood to have heart problems in the future and therefore adopt healthy lifestyle choices.
+For example, African American peoples have higher chances of having high blood pressure, diabetes, and stroke.
+Thus, if someone has a predisposition of heart disease in their family lineage, they should be aware that they have the likelihood to have heart problems in the future and therefore adopt healthy lifestyle choices.

 Healthy lifestyle choices are not limited to but include regular exercise, healthy food and drinks, and avoiding smoking.